BCV-Uniandes/AMPs-Net/README.md

     -f <file_name_inference>
 ```

-or using the miltilabel model:
+or using the multilabel model:

  ```bash
 ./run_inference_multilabel.sh \